tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.2_sample_front_end_code_walkthrough/README.md

     }
 ```

-Then we generate a sig of the msg `permission_str` from Metamask
+Then we generate a sig of the msg `permission_str` from Metamask.

 ```
 const layer1_instance = self.wf.getLayer1Instance();
       let [sig, pk, msg_bytes, msg] = await layer1_instance.signMessage(data);